-I get asked a LOT which materials and supplies I use in my quilted ornament patterns and free ornament tutorials, and where to get them, so I thought it might be a great idea to list everything all in one place.
+I get asked a LOT which materials and supplies I use in my quilted ornament patterns and free ornament tutorials, and where to get them, so here's a great big list.

 (If you are looking for my complete ornament kits though, you can find those by clicking HERE.)

 - Styrofoam trees.
 I use this size in my quilted Christmas Tree pattern, and in our January 2017 Kit, I used THESE.

 - Styrofoam eggs.
 I use this size in my quilted Easter egg pattern.

 - Clear glass ornaments.
 I prefer to buy these use these at Michaels and JoAnns during the holiday season, but you can find them on Amazon during the rest of the year.

 - Clear plastic ornaments.
 I buy these at Michaels and JoAnns during the holiday season, and right after Christmas, when they are nice and cheap.
 Online, you can get these, which have no caps, or these, which are a little more expensive, but have caps.
 (Here they are in bulk.)

 - Hot Knife.
 This Dremmel hot knife makes cutting smooth styrofoam balls a piece of cake!
 (Used for the non-quilted fabric ornaments, like the free Moonlight pattern, and the Elements pattern.)

 - Eyelets.
 I bought this kit, to add grommets to the quilted Christmas trees to add charms, jingle bells, and other awesome little trinkets.